This article was originally published on May 21, 2020 and has since been updated.

-To help you narrow it down, below is our ultimate list of medical doctor specialties along with the length of residence training they demand.
+So what are all of the physician specialties?
+To help you narrow it down, below is our ultimate list of medical doctor specialties along with the length of residence training they require:.

 1. Anatomical Pathology

 Anatomical pathology is one of those medical doctor specialties that study the morphologic aspects of a disease.
-An Anatomical pathologist key specialization is to diagnose diseased tissue and investigate the mechanisms and development of the disease.
+An anatomical pathologist’s key specialization is to diagnose diseased tissue and investigate the mechanisms and development of the disease.
 They do this by examining the tissues removed by needle aspiration, surgical procedures, or autopsy.
+Anatomical is one of the better medical specialties for doctors who like working alone, in a lab setting, or in a more academic environment.

 To become certified in this specialty, you need to do 5 years of approved residency training post completion of medical school.
 This involves 1 year of basic clinical training, 3 years of approved residency training in anatomical pathology, and another year of approved residency.

 To become certified in anesthesiology, you need to do 5 years of Royal College-approved residency training post completion of medical school.
-This involves 1 year of basic cynical training and 4 years of Royal College-approved training.
+This involves 1 year of basic clinical training and 4 years of Royal College-approved training.
+However, anesthesiology is one of the higher paying medical specialties, and works well for physicians who prefer less interaction with patients.

 Cardiology is one of the many medical doctor specialties where practitioners need to prove their mastery and competence.
 Cardiologists are expected to act as only consultants with respect to cardiovascular disease.
 As a cardiology specialist, you must be able to deal with all kinds of cardiovascular problems associated with hypertensive, rheumatic, and congenital heart disease and with cardiomyopathies.